perappu/perappu-blog-11ty/_src/content/termsofservice.md

     - However, continued or frequent requests may result in me cancelling your commission.
 What constitutes "frequent" is up to my discretion.
 2. For **up to a month, I will happily fix errors caused by my own code**, free of charge.
     -  Errors caught after that time or errors unrelated to my code can be fixed as an additional charge.
-3. I check my work messages between 4 and 5 PM CST on weekdays, and sporadically on Saturday (typically early in the morning).
-I typically don't work on Sundays.
-I'll try to get back to you as soon as possible, but I work 40 hour full-time day job so responses may be delayed.
+3. I check my work messages between 10 AM and 5 PM CST on weekdays, and sporadically on Saturday (typically early in the morning).
+I don't work on Sundays.
+I'll try to get back to you as soon as possible, but depending on circumstances, responses may be delayed.
 Expect me to get back to you within 1-2 days, excluding vacations or other time off.
-Please be reasonable -- this is my second job, and I support a family.
+Please be reasonable, as I am a solo developer.
 4. Due to my schedule, "working" hour availability (the billable time that I am actively working on your site) may be sporadic.
 You don't need to be available exactly at the same time I'm working -- however, you must be comfortable with me messaging you status updates regardless of whether or not you are available at that very moment.
 5. I can not provide assistance with community issues.
 6. I reserve the right to deny services at any time.
     - If money has been exchanged, you will be refunded for any work not performed.
+7. All hourly work is rounded up to the nearest hour.
+This means $35 minimum for hosting clients, and $40 minimum for all others.

 #### 4. Hosting Details